WankhadePranali/Simple-Interest-Project/README.md

-This file was updated for the bug-fix-typo branch.
+This file was updated for the bug-fix-typo branch!.